AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/select-your-language-locale-and-time-zone.md

 * Portuguese
 * Spanish

-## Change User Language, Locale, and Time Zone {#change-user-language-locale-and-time-zone}
+## Change user language, locale, and time zone {#change-user-language-locale-and-time-zone}

+Follow these steps to get to the right area, then choose which setting you'd like to change.

 1. Go to the **[!UICONTROL Admin]** area.